Azure/azure-sdk-for-java/sdk/search/azure-search-documents/src/samples/README.md

 urlFragment: search-samples
 ---

-# Azure AI Search Samples client library for Java
+# Azure Cognitive Search Samples client library for Java
 This document explains samples and how to use them.

 ## Key concepts
 Key concepts are explained in detail [here][SDK_README_KEY_CONCEPTS].

-# Samples Azure AI Search APIs
+# Samples Azure Cognitive Search APIs
 This document describes how to use samples and what is done in each sample.

 ## Getting started